 May 2021: Suffolk County Council introduced a limited service between Wickham Station, Wickham Market and Framlingham stopping at designated bus stops and branded as Katch.
 The one year pilot was extended by six months and ended in December 2022 with insufficient passengers making use of the service.
 However, in April 2023 Katch was revived for another 12 months trial – see entry under April 2023 below.

-July 2021: North Yorkshire County Council introduced YorBus between Ripon and Bedale in July 2021 operated by the County Council directly.
+July 2021: North Yorkshire County Council introduced YorBus between Ripon and Bedale ioperated by the County Council directly.
+It ended in June 2023 just two years later.

 August 2021: Aberdeenshire Council introduced Ready2Go with five vehicles based on Inverurie operated by Watermill Coaches.
 It ended in April 2023 following pressure from local councillors and users to revert to conventional buses.
 The Council stated “a number of issues have been impacting the service including high running costs, relatively low numbers of passengers travelling at the same time on each bus and passengers being unable to book a bus journey.
 The recent Insch bus service survey indicated, on balance, a preference in that area for a timetabled service over Ready2Go with customers noting a deterioration in Ready2Go service reliability in more recent months as demand has increased across the service area.”